sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 ---
 layout: distill
 title: 'Positional Embeddings in Transformer Models: Evolution from Text to Vision Domains'
-description: Positional encoding has emerged as a pivotal component in transformer architectures, addressing their inherent permutation invariance and enabling them to capture sequential relationships in data.
-This blog post explores positional encoding mechanisms in-depth, highlighting their crucial role in standard transformers and their application to 2D data in Vision Transformers (ViT).
-We analyze two modern approaches—ALiBi (Attention with Linear Biases) and RoPE (Rotary Position Embedding)—delving into their distinct methodologies for addressing sequence length extrapolation during inference, a critical challenge in transformers.
-We also analyze these approaches' underlying similarities and differences, examining how they affect transformer performance across various domains.
+description: Positional encoding has become an essential element in transformer models, addressing their fundamental property of permutation invariance and allowing them to understand sequential relationships within data.
+This blog post thoroughly examines positional encoding techniques, emphasizing their vital importance in traditional transformers and their use with 2D data in Vision Transformers (ViT).
+We explore two contemporary methods—ALiBi (Attention with Linear Biases) and RoPE (Rotary Position Embedding)—dissecting their unique approaches to tackling the challenge of sequence length extrapolation during inference, a significant issue for transformers.
+Additionally, we compare these methods' fundamental similarities and differences, assessing their impact on transformer performance across various fields.
+We also look into how interpolation strategies have been utilized to enhance the extrapolation capabilities of these methods; we conclude this blog with an empirical comparison of ALiBi and RoPE in Vision Transformers.

 date: 2025-05-07
 future: true
 htmlwidgets: true